DavidXu9000/yt-dl/README.md

 # yt-dl
 This project implements a massively parallel downloader based on the yt-dlp fork of youtube-dl.
-We avoid throttling/ip blacklisting by downloading the videos through the UT Austin public lab machines.
+We avoid throttling/ip blacklisting by downloading the videos through public lab machines.
 Using a large number of lab machines ensures that no individual machine downloads too frequently.
 Currently the tool is geared towards downloading AudioSet data.

 ### Dependencies
 - Python 3.8+